 I focused on the cue ball, but movement at the opposite end of the table caught my eye.
 My breath caught in my throat as I looked up just in time to see him take the chalk away from his cue and blow the excess off.

-Fucking hell, what is the matter with me?
+Jesus Christ.
+What is the matter with me?

 Forcing myself to concentrate, I knocked the thirteen in.
 He pursed his lips and raised an eyebrow.
 The eight ball was sitting in front of the side pocket.
 It was an easy shot.
 He knew he was toast.